 Performance Development processes are in place to enable the support of teachers, education assistants and corporate services staff in working towards their professional learning goals.
 Teachers continued a revised performance management process linked to Australian Institute for Teaching and School Leadership (AITSL) standards.
 A culture of classroom observation has become embedded in our performance development process for all teachers.
-Education assistants had regular scheduled term meetings with their classroom teacher and line manager for performance Managed using the School Corporate Services Staff Competency Framework.
+Education assistants had regular scheduled term meetings with their classroom teacher and line manager for performance management.
+Corporate services staff were Performance Managed using the School Corporate Services Staff Competency Framework.